mozilla/policy-templates/README.md

 }
 ```
 ### DisableSafeMode
-This policy disables safe mode on Windows only.
+This policy disables safe mode on Windows and macOS only.
 ```
 {
   "policies": {